So1ene/my-setup/windows.md

 ```
 function wamp { cd C:/wamp64/www }
 ```
+That way I can simply type "wamp" and it will navigate me to that folder.

 You can also choose a different theme than RobbyRussell, but that is my favorite.
 Browse themes here: https://github.com/JanDeDobbeleer/oh-my-posh or with `Set-Theme`.